-Some time ago I was writing a tutorial in which I looked How two-factor authentication can be disabledi For your Apple account.
-Apple ID Or your account iCloud As it is called more popular.
-We do not encourage you to do this because you risk being left without Apple accounts.
-To better understand what an Apple / Apple ID account means, we are just saying a few things that anyone with the password for this account would have access to.
-Account being composed From an email address used to sign up and The associated password)
+Some time ago I was writing a tutorial in which I looked How two-factor authentication can be disabledi for the account Apple.
+Apple ID Or your account iCloud as it is called more popular.
+We do not encourage you to do this, as you risk running out of accounts Apple.
+To better understand what an account means Apple / Apple ID, in the following we tell you just a few things that someone who would have the password for this account would have access to.
+The account being composed From an email address used to sign up and The associated password)

-By default, you can not use an iPhone, iPad, iPod or Mac unless you have an Apple ID.
-It is the account you are asked to create when you are IPhone for the first time Or other Apple device.
-With this account (email address and password) you have access to all data stored by your devices in Apple iCloud: mails, pictures, notes, Calendar notes, reminder.
-For Mac users, folders desktop si Documents Are synced into your account to be accessed from anywhere, if you have the Apple account user and password.
-Besides these data, there are few users who have added Bank card data In your Apple account.
-There's nothing wrong with this.
-That's how it can be Bought games, applications si Music from App Store si iTunes.
-This would be a part of the data that anyone with your Apple email address and password would have access to.
+By default, you cannot use an iPhone, iPad, iPod or Mac unless you have one Apple ID.
+It is that account that you are required to create when IPhone for the first time or other device Apple.
+Through this account (email address and password) you have access to all the data stored by your devices in Apple iCloud: mails, pictures, notes, Calendar notes, reminder.
+For Mac users, folders Desktop si Documents they are synchronized in the account so they can be accessed from anywhere, if you have the user's password and account Apple.
+Besides these data, there are few users who have added Bank card data account Apple.
+There's nothing wrong with that.
+Only I can be Bought games, applications si Music from App Store si iTunes.
+These would be part of the data that someone with access to your email address and account password would have access to.
+Apple.

-The problem is that Apple has developed and increased the service usage Pay Apple Through which they can be done Pay online for online stores And off-line payments, the interest of hackers for iCloud accounts has increased greatly.
+The problem is as of when Apple developed and expanded the area of service use Apple Pay Through which they can be done Pay online for online stores And off-line payments, the interest of hackers for iCloud accounts has increased greatly.